Low-Energy Electron Diffraction With Energy Invariant Carrier Wave Wavenumber Modulated by Exchange-Correlation Interaction: Abstract

 \section{Abstract}

-We present low-energy electron diffraction (LEED) as elastic electron-atom scattering (EEAS) operating in a target crystal waveguide where a Coulombic carrier wave is wavelength modulated by exchange-correlation (XC) interaction.
-Carrier potential is designed using a KKR (Korringa-Kohn-Rostoker) muffin-tin model built on overlapping free atoms.
-XC potential is constructed using Sernelius's multiple-particle theory on electron self-energy.
-Dirac's differential equations are solved and EEAS phase shifts are calculated.
-Their qualifications are tested by recalculation of four recent LEED investigations.
-We are able to report substantially improved reliability factors.
+We present low-energy electron diffraction (LEED) as elastic electron-atom scattering (EEAS) operating in a target crystal waveguide where a Coulombic carrier wave is wavenumber modulated by exchange-correlation (XC) interaction.
+Carrier potential is designed using a KKR (Korringa-Kohn-Rostoker) muffin-tin (MT) model built on overlapping MT spheres implementing atoms with double degree of freedom, radius and potential level.
+An XC potential is constructed using Sernelius's many-particle theory on electron self-energy.
+EEAS phase shifts are derived from Dirac's differential equations, and four recent LEED investigations are recalculated: Cu(111)+$( 3\!\surd3\times\!\surd3 ) \mathrm{R30^\circ}$-TMB, Ag(111)+$(4\!\times \!4 )$-O, Ag(111)+$( 7\!\times\!\surd3 ) \mathrm{rect}$-$\mathrm{SO}_4$, Ru(0001)+$( \surd3\!\times\!\surd3 ) \mathrm{R30^\circ}$-C. TMB stands for 1,3,5-tris(4-mercaptophenyl)-benzene with chemical formula C$_{24}$H$_{15}$S$_3$.
+We report substantially improved reliability factors.